aravindrenjan/Emulation-of-distributed-airline-ticket-reservation-system/README.md

 # Emulation-of-distributed-airline-ticket-reservation-system
 Developed as a mini project to emulate a distributed client server ticket reservation sysytem.
-Pyhton (3.6) socket programming used to create multiple sockets as servers and clients.
+<br>Pyhton (3.6) socket programming used to create multiple sockets as servers and clients.